-During FY19, Mirvac achieved a zero per cent pay gap for like-for-like roles for the third consecutive year, continued to pursue improved gender equality outcomes by requiring 50:50 gender balance on shortlists for senior appointments, and assessed gender as part of talent and succession planning.
+During FY20, Mirvac achieved a zero per cent pay gap for like-for-like roles for the fourth consecutive year.
+Gender equality outcomes continue to be pursued by requiring 50:50 gender balance on shortlists for senior appointments, and assessing gender as part of talent and succession planning.

-Mirvac's Chair, John Mulcahy, continues to actively participate in the Property Male Champions of Change (PMCC) group.
+The Chair of the Board, John Mulcahy, continues to actively participate in the Property Male Champions of Change (PMCC).
 He is currently working with the PMCC on ways to retain and promote female talent more effectively across the property industry.
 Mirvac will continue to support the work of the PMCC to drive continued gender equality within the property industry.

-In FY19, Mirvac received the "Employer of Choice for Gender Equality" citation from the Workplace Gender Equality Agency (WGEA) for the fifth consecutive year.
-This citation, which was only awarded to 120 organisations, highlights Mirvac's commitment to encouraging, recognising and promoting active commitment to achieving gender equality.
+In FY20, Mirvac received the "Employer of Choice for Gender Equality" citation from the Workplace Gender Equality Agency (WGEA) for the sixth consecutive year.
+This citation, which was only awarded to 119 organisations, highlights Mirvac's commitment to encouraging, recognising and promoting active commitment to achieving gender equality.